nchomsky/FoodTrackr/README.md

 A food and meal tracker app that will allow you to track your meals and macros (Protein, Fat, Carbohydrates).

+## Features Currently Implemented
+* Allows user to lookup a food/ingredient
+* Allows user to add Food to a log

+## Technology Currently Used
+* React
+* Material UI

 ## Features that will be implemented
-* Allows user to lookup a food/ingredient
 * Allows user to add ingredient to a recipe
 * Allows user to add recipe to a list
   * List can be named what they want